TED-996/StackLang/README.md

 3. StackLang.Debugger: a command-line debugger for StackLang.
 Again, being based on StackLang.Core, it's quite small, staying below 200 LOC.
 4. StackLang.Ide: a complete IDE, made with MVVM in WPF.
 It contains a tab-based editor with all the editing functionality one may want, an interpreter with in-app or file-based input/output and a complete debugger (with stepping, stack viewing, watches, breakpoints).

+## How to run StackLang

+Either build the source (NuGet will update the packages automatically) or download one of the binary releases.
+For the best experience, run StackLang.Ide; if you would rather run the console apps, use the StackLang.Interpreter or StackLang.Debugger executables.

 ## How to use the StackLang.Core API:

 1. Create an instance of `StackLang.Core.Parser`, supplying a `System.Io.Stream` as a code source.